AlexandreDecan/sismic/docs/execution.rst

 Using *Simulator*
 -----------------

-A :py:class:`~pyss.simulator.Simulator` instance is constructed upon a :py:class:`~pyss.model.StateChart` instance and an optional callable that returns an :py:class:`~pyss.evaluator.Evaluator` (see :ref:`code_evaluation`).
+A :py:class:`~sismic.simulator.Simulator` instance is constructed upon a :py:class:`~sismic.model.StateChart` instance and an optional callable that returns an :py:class:`~sismic.evaluator.Evaluator` (see :ref:`code_evaluation`).
-If no evaluator is specified, :py:class:`~pyss.evaluator.PythonEvaluator` class will be used.
+If no evaluator is specified, :py:class:`~sismic.evaluator.PythonEvaluator` class will be used.

 Consider the following example.

 .. code:: python

-    from pyss.simulator import Simulator
+    from sismic.simulator import Simulator
-    from pyss.model import Event
+    from sismic.model import Event

     simulator = Simulator(my_statechart)
     # We are now in a stable initial state